 Senior Technology | July 15, 2022

 Despite the myth that older people can’t manage technology because of cognitive deficits, seniors are flocking to social media at a rapid pace.
-In fact, Facebook, Twitter, Google+ (and Hangouts), Pinterest, and Instagram all note higher adoption rates among adults 65 and older ─ and see seniors as their fastest growing audience.
+Facebook, Twitter, Google+ (and Hangouts), Pinterest, and Instagram all note higher adoption rates among adults 65 and older ─ and see seniors as their fastest-growing audience.

 Older adults who have had positive experiences on social media have reported elevated moods.
-An American Psychological Association (APA) study found that seniors who spend time on social media sites were more likely to participate in activities that can lead to greater health, such as cooking healthier recipes, and finding easier ways to clean and maintain their homes.
-The study also indicates that they have lower blood pressure and fewer instances of diabetes, and less negative health habits such as smoking, depression, or disease.
-This is attributed to the ability for self-education on any number of topics, and remaining in-the-know about the latest technology trends.
+An American Psychological Association (APA) study found that seniors who spend time on social media sites were more likely to participate in activities that can lead to greater health, such as cooking healthier recipes and finding easier ways to clean and maintain their homes.
+The study also indicates that they have lower blood pressure fewer instances of diabetes, and fewer negative health habits such as smoking, depression, or disease.
+This is attributed to the ability for self-education on any number of topics, and remaining in the know about the latest technology trends.

 Facebook is particularly useful for linking up with loved ones.
 It makes for more frequent conversations and helps close the generation gap.

 Sharing current photos allows seniors to see their grandchildren change and grow, and creates a closeness and involvement that may not have existed, especially if the family isn’t living close by.
 Video chats also are a great way to communicate in “real time”.
 There is also the opportunity to relive fond memories or create new ones through postings of photos and home videos.